RomanKoshkin/spiking-autoencoder/README.md

 # TODO

+- log the ball's position in the state_dict
 - try changing the speed of the ball in network time (step between the snapshots)
 - try a denser weight matrix
 - try disinhibiting the network